Greatest Literature banner

 Most especially it's a triumph of condensing genius.
 It is truly amazing how much of the Dickens novel is compacted into its short timeframe, and yet the film never seems rushed.
 The main characters are fleshed out and memorable.
 The story seems to be told in its own time.
 It is only if you compare pages of the text—or scenes of some of the later, longer films—to this production that you notice the cuts and the combination of scenes that have been combined.

 This compactness works to exaggerate Dickens's already exaggerated sensibility a little further.
 The hunt for the convicts on the moors is more thrilling, Miss Havisham's home is spookier and more decrepit—as is Miss Havisham herself (Martita Hunt)—and Magwitch (veteran character actor Finlay Currie, who won the greatest acclaim of his career for this role) is larger than life as both villain and reformed criminal.
-The climax is a realistic and exciting river chase scene involving a packet-steamer, more or less as Dickens descibed it in the novel.
+The climax is a realistic and exciting river chase scene involving a packet-steamer, more or less as Dickens described it in the novel.

 One complaint however is that the character of Orlick—Pip's persecutor and his sister's murderer—is eliminated, which makes Mrs. Joe's sister's sudden demise seem arbitrary.
 It's announced in a voice-over that she got sick and died.
 Also the role of Pip's confidante Biddy is greatly reduced.

 I have a further gripe about the character of Estella.
 Her younger version is played by British actress Jean Simmons, who would soon become a major Hollywood star and who is perfect as the beautiful, cruel, and cruelly used girl.
-But when Estella reaches adulthod, Simmons is replaced by Valerie Hobson (wife of the film's producer).
+But when Estella reaches adulthood, Simmons is replaced by Valerie Hobson (wife of the film's producer).
 Hobson is elegant and stately but she's no Estella and our fascination in the character is dissipated.
 I can't help but think Simmons, who at sixteen was playing younger than her age for the early Estella, could have made the transition herself into a great grownup Estella, the icy belle of London.

 Lean's Great Expectations is often named among the best black-and-white films o the twentieth century and one of Britain's top ten films ever.
 The great respect won by this this adaptation is shown by the fact that subsequent versions often copied its staging for crucial scenes and used many of the same special effects.
 Some of the dialogue created for the 1946 film also shows up verbatim in later adaptations.